FedeDon/BFO-CHANGE-Playground/DOCUMENTATION.md

 For decidability reasons, the CLIF axioms are transformed via Skolemization, which does not guarantee logical equivalence with the original axioms.
 `[e,1, [A,B]]`  is a  syntax with Prolog lists that exemplifies a Skolemization, where a CLIF axiom was transformed in a readable way for SWI-Prolog.
 Where the CLIF axiom had existentially quantified variables, those are substituted with special functions.
 Ex:   sk176  `[e,166,[a,[e,156,[r1,t1]],t1]`
-Here `e` is the function, and the occurrences of `e` are not the same function.
-In fact, "e" is used a placeholder for a precise names of various Skolem functions.
+Here `e,166` is a skolem function which is distinct from `e,156`.
+In fact, "e" is used to indicate a Skolem function and the number following 'e' an identifier for each unique function.